Are you contemplating a fishing trip this summer? Here are our top reasons why you should choose Aikens Lake as your premier fishing destination

 Aikens features deluxe modern chalets with unlimited ecological hot water.
 All of the luxurious cabins have a beautiful view of the lake so that you never miss a famous Aikens Lake sunset.
-Located at the south end of Atikaki Provincial Wilderness Park, this unspoiled wilderness lake is graced with spectacular Precambrian rock formations, beautiful sand beaches and dozens of islands surrounded by pine forests.
+Located at the south end of Atikaki Provincial Wilderness Park, this unspoiled wilderness lake is graced with spectacular Precambrian rock formations, beautiful sand beaches and dozens of islands surrounded by pine forests, making this one of the most beautiful locations for fly in fishing in Canada.
 For total relaxation, nothing compares to the rejuvenating retreat at our secluded paradise.
 Bring your camera!
 Master Angler fish will not be your only photo opportunity.
 Year after year, numerous moose, black bear, otters, beavers, bald eagles along with countless birds and smaller animals are photographed regularly at Aikens Lake, while reclusive timber wolves and woodland caribou provide rare opportunities for avid camera and video buffs.
 Your fishing guide is also equipped with a camera to document your whole trip.
 At the end of your stay, a personalized keepsake photo USB stick will be handed out to each member of your party so that your memories can be treasured forever!

 Atikaki Provincial Park was created in 1987 in an effort to preserve the Woodland Caribou.
 In fact, Atikaki is directly adjacent to Ontario's Woodland Caribou Provincial Park, and less than 50 miles from Red Lake, Ont.
-Part of Atikaki's mission is to promote eco-tourism.
+Part of Atikaki's mission is to promote eco-tourism, making it a perfect location for fly in fishing in Canada.
 The Bloodvein River is one of the most scenic canoeing adventures in the province.
 The Gammon River, which flows into and out of Aikens Lake, eventually connects to the Bloodvein River.

 When the lodge was built in 1948, they weren't the first to have traveled through the area.
 Natives had been paddling these rivers for hundreds of years already.
 The lithographs were discovered in 1995 by our friend Lorna Hiebert.
 Although we do not know their meaning, it is possible to make out some of the representations.
 There is a canoe full of people on the top, a person on the left holding hands with another that is now under the black lichen, and a wolf on the far right.
 Also, if you are lucky enough, you might find an arrowhead or spearhead.
 During low water years, it's sometimes possible to find a new one of these on the sandy shores around the lake.